x42005e1f/aiologic/README.rst

 * `eventlet <https://eventlet.readthedocs.io>`_
   and `gevent <https://www.gevent.org/>`_ (greenlet-based)

-All synchronization primitives are implemented entirely on effectively atomic operations, which gives `an incredible speedup on PyPy
+All synchronization and communication primitives are implemented entirely on effectively atomic operations, which gives `an incredible speedup on PyPy
 <https://gist.github.com/x42005e1f/149d3994d5f7bd878def71d5404e6ea4>`_ compared
 to alternatives from the threading module.
 All this works because of GIL, but per-object locks also ensure that `the same operations are still atomic